-Why some seniors stubbornly refuse to take medicine
+Why do seniors refuse to take medicine?

 Some older adults refuse on principle – I’ve never taken medicine in my life!
 I’m certainly not starting now.

 And still others use it as a way to gain some control over their lives as their independence slowly slips away.

 To help with this important daily task, we share 6 ways to encourage someone to take medication.

 6 ways to convince seniors to take medication

 In caregiving, it’s important to pick your battles.